Kindred-Yi/motion-capture/README.md

 python3 ./Open3D/examples/python/reconstruction_system/sensors/azure_kinect_mkv_reader.py --input ./output.mkv --output ./Open3D/frames # this is for running the program in my root directory
 ```

-5) Before running the below, make sure that you have your calibration results in a folder called "calibration_results" as well as the optitrack data in a folder called "optitrack" be in the --inputs directory in the next command.
+5) (Optional, if already calculated) Before running the below, make sure that you have your calibration results in a folder called "calibration_results" as well as the optitrack data in a folder called "optitrack" be in the --inputs directory in the next command.
 Often, these folders are just put in the same folder as the color and depth folders

 ```